There’s nothing quite like being able to walk out of your lake home, onto the dock and right on to your boat!

-- Change the gear oil of your boat’s engine – If your boat contains an inboard/outdrive engine, then you’ll want to flush the lower unite gear case lubricant and replace it to keep the engine’s internal parts from becoming damaged by water.
+- Change the gear oil of your boat’s engine – If your boat contains an inboard/outdrive engine, you’ll want to flush the lower unite gear case lubricant and replace it to keep the engine’s internal parts from becoming damaged by water.

 - Remove the boat’s battery – Before taking the battery out of your boat, ensure that it’s fully charged.
 Store the battery in a place that is safe and dry for the remainder of the winter.